In-Depth Analysis Reviewby Martin Izsak |

 "Tooth and Claw" may not quite rank as a great or classic story,

-but is definitely a solid one with much to recommend it, and a good example
+but it is definitely a solid one with much to recommend it, and it is

 ![]() |